Minister Mandaviya writes to CM Stalin on workers' strike at Samsung plant

 (L-R) Union Minister of Labour and Employment Mansukh Mandaviya; Tamil Nadu Chief Minister MK Stalin

-CHENNAI: Taking note of the ongoing protest by workers of Samsung plant near Chennai, Union Minister of Labour and Employment Mansukh Mandaviya wrote to Tamil Nadu Chief Minister MK Stalin, urging his government's immediate intervention to resolve the agitation.
+CHENNAI: Taking note of the ongoing protest by workers of the Samsung plant near Chennai, Union Labour and Employment Minister Mansukh Mandaviya wrote to Chief Minister MK Stalin, urging his government's immediate intervention to resolve the agitation.

-In the letter, he sought Stalin's efforts to find an early and amicable resolution for maintaining a positive manufacturing sector ecosystem in the State.
+The minister has urged the state government to intervene for an early and amicable resolution for maintaining a positive manufacturing sector ecosystem, a source told news agency PTI.

-He also assured full support from the Ministry to help the State in resolving the matter.
+He also assured full support from the ministry to help the State in resolving the matter efficiently.

 About 1,000 workers belonging to the Samsung India Workers Union, backed by the Centre of Indian Trade Unions (CITU), have been on indefinite strike since September 9 pressing for various demands including recognition of their union, wage revision, better work-timings, among others.

-Samsung India currently manufactures consumer durables at the 16-year-old factory.
+Samsung India currently manufactures consumer durables at the 16-year-old factory and employs about 1,800 workers.

 (With PTI inputs)